The Protected Disclosures (Amendment) Bill: Ireland Transposes the EU Whistleblowing Directive

 Chapters

 Ireland has passed the Protected Disclosures (Amendment) Bill 2022 which transposes the EU Directive into national law, substantially enhancing and strengthening protection for the country’s whistleblowers.
 The process has been delayed and Ireland was one of many EU member states to miss the original deadline of December 17, 2021.
 The effort is finally coming to a conclusion, across the bloc, however, and all member states have now passed new whistleblowing laws.
+This Act amends the original Protected Disclosures Act 2014 and introduces several new provisions aimed at enhancing the protection offered to workers who report wrongdoing in the workplace.

 Ireland-whistleblowing-law